 Do you have a recipe for ______________?

-There are about five hundred recipes on SouthernPlate.com right now so chances are pretty good I do!
+There are about two thousand recipes on SouthernPlate.com right now so chances are pretty good I do!
 Please use the search box in the top right of the page or browse through the index.

 I love your recipes!
 Do I have to print out all of the pictures to get them, though?

 Thank you!
 I love you reading my recipes!
-I’ve recently added a feature that makes each recipe print friendly, just click the “print this” button at the bottom.
-Please note: I have had to go back and hand code every single post in order to make it print friendly.
+I’ve recently added a feature that makes each recipe print-friendly, just click the “print this” button at the bottom.
+Please note: I have had to go back and hand-code every single post in order to make it print-friendly.
 With over five hundred posts, I missed a few.
 Your patience is greatly appreciated if you happen upon one of these.
-Feel free to copy and paste it in a word program in order to print or simply write down the recipe by hand until I can get to it.
+Feel free to copy and paste it into a word program in order to print it or simply write down the recipe by hand until I can get to it.

 I want to start a blog.
 Can I email you with questions and ask for advice?

 I get a lot of these emails and would dearly love to answer each one, but due to the volume of emails and my current workload am unable.
 If time permits in the future I’d love to do a blog post with all of this helpful information included.
-Thank you for asking but please understand that I’m working ten hour days and am still a full time mom.
-When I go to bed at night, I dream of having staff
+Thank you for asking but please understand I may not be able to accommodate this.